 We thank you for your interest in trusting us with your work.
 Below are some important points to bear in mind while going through the editing process with the McGill Journal of Dispute Resolution.

-There is no typical submission to the MJDR.
-As a journal striving towards innovation and discourse between academics and practitioners, we accept classical academic manuscripts of between 5,000-8,000 words, case and practitioner comments between 3,000-5,000 words, as well as works of original character upon agreement with the editorial board.
+There is no typical submission.
+We ultimately strive to innovate and facilitate discourse between academics, practitioners, and the public at large.
+We accept classical academic manuscripts between 5,000-15,000 words, case and practitioner comments between 3,000-10,000 words, as well as works of original character approved by the Editorial Board.